leeper/Rcourse/index.md

 This repository will hold materials for teaching R (principally to beginners).
 I'm teaching an initial version of this course as a one-day seminar at Aarhus University on November 14, 2013 for faculty and PhD students of the Department of Political Science and Government.
 I'm gradually adding material as the course approaches.

+## Contents ##

 Currently you'll find an up-to-date list of [resources](Resources.md) that will be useful for getting started with and becoming more sophisticated with R.

 I've also been adding links to scripts, as I write, to the [Course Outline](CourseOutline.html).
 These scripts are fully executable, meaning they can be copied into the R console, run through a script editor (like [rite](https://github.com/leeper/rite)) or IDE (like [RStudio](http://www.rstudio.com)), or executed on the command line using [RScript](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html).
 They are also written in roxygen-style so that they can be directly converted to Rmarkdown and HTML using [`knitr::spin`](http://yihui.name/knitr/demo/stitch/).

-Specifically, the following code (run from the root directory of this repository) will convert all of the scripts to Rmarkdown and to HTML, allowing them to be viewed directly in a web browser:
+Specifically, the following code (run from the root directory of this repository, which you can [download as a .zip](https://github.com/leeper/Rcourse/archive/gh-pages.zip)) will convert all of the scripts to Rmarkdown and to HTML, allowing them to be viewed directly in a web browser:

 ```
 lapply(dir('./Scripts', pattern='.r'), knitr::spin)